 WBGU-TV addiction series features Karen Kasich

-As part of the WBGU-TV series “Addiction: Heroin and Pills,” Producer/Director Marcus Harrison sat down with Karen Kasich, wife of Ohio Gov. John Kasich, to talk about education’s role in prevention of prescription drug abuse and its importance in combatting the opiate/heroin addiction epidemic in Ohio.
+As part of the WBGU-TV series “Addiction: Heroin and Pills,” Producer/Director Marcus Harrison sat down with Karen Kasich, wife of Ohio Gov. John Kasich, to talk about education’s role in prevention of prescription drug abuse and its importance in combating the opiate/heroin addiction epidemic in Ohio.

 The governor and Mrs. Kasich have championed the new Start Talking program, a statewide initiative that empowers parents, teachers and students, as well as co-workers and supervisors, to start talking about prescription drug abuse.
 Ohio is averaging a loss of six lives a day due to prescription drugs and heroin, Harrison noted.